minhiu/OrganDonator-CPP/README.md

+# Organ Donator
-This is all of the projects in C++ Programming class during my OCC years
+This is all of the projects in C++ Programming classes during my OCC years